riscv-non-isa/server-soc-ts/README.md

     * NA - Not applicable，means no test is needed\
     * Blocked - Test (or test result confirm) is blocked due to QEMU/FW/OS issue or missing features.
     * Pending - Need further investigation

+## Next Steps
+### Qemu Model of the Server SoC Reference Machine
+Right now around 40% testcase failed or skipped due to the generic virtual platform **virt** lacks the required models in Server SoC, e.g., RCiEP devices.
+We need a more realistic server SoC reference machine in qemu.
+This would not only benefit the SoC testsuite, but also a good reference model for SoC and firmware development.
+### EDK II for the Server SoC Reference Machine
+The **RiscVVirt** is incomplete which leads to the failure of some cases.
+A more comprehensive UEFI package need for the testsuite, and also a good start point for EDK II product.
+### PCIe testcard for the Server SoC Reference Machine
+PCIe is an important component in Server SoC and that's why there are multiple rules in Server SoC spec.
+However, PCIe subsystem in Qemu is very abstract and far from real SoC.
+To make Server SoC testsuite more comprehensive, we need a platform with more detailed Root Complex and End Point Device.
+There maybe two solutions:
+1. Integrated a more dedicated PCIe EP model in SystemC, which are more close to real hardware.
+2. Design an open source FPGA PCIe EP, which can generate various packets for the compliance test.

 --------------------------------------------------------------------------------------------

 ## License